-On what date will the next admitted school administrator cohort begin?
+On what date will the next admitted public school and higher education (P-16) cohort begin?

-The next admitted school administrator cohort (Cohort 21) will begin in summer 2020.
+The next admitted cohort (Cohort 21), comprised of both public school and higher education administrators, will begin in summer 2020.

 Do I have to take the Graduate Record Exam (GRE) or the Miller's Analogy Test (MAT) for entrance into the ALS program?